TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

  # For Treble Generic System Image (GSI), system-as-root GSI needs to work on
 ```

-##### Enable secure boot
+##### Secure boot
-To enable secure boot, please apply the following modification and follow the procedure to build.
+To enable the secure boot, the following modification needs to be applied.

 :::caution
-If the secure boot is eanbled, the device can not boot with any other images which are not signed by the same keys.
+If the secure boot is eanbled, the device can not boot with any other images which are not signed by the same keys used to enable the secure boot.
 :::

 - u-boot